IBM/aspera-cli/docs/README.erb.md

 For this reason it is recommended to set `create_dir` to `true` for consistent behavior between single and multiple items transfer, this is the default in <%=tool%>.

-If a simple source file list is provided (no `destination` in `paths`, i.e. no `file_pair_list` provided), the destination folder is used as destination folder for each source file, and source file folder names are not preserved.
+If a simple source file list is provided (no `destination` in `paths`, that is, no `file_pair_list` provided), the destination folder is used as destination folder for each source file, and source file folder names are not preserved.

 The inner structure of source items that are folder is preserved on destination.